 What is Whole Wheat Atta?

 Whole wheat atta is a flour that is produced by milling the entire wheat kernel, such as bran, germ, and endosperm.
 However, it should not be confused with refined wheat atta (which is an ultra-processed version of whole wheat atta).
 It is one of the most important cereal grains in the world and acts as the major source of carbohydrates in the form of starch.
 In India, whole wheat atta is largely used in the majority of households to make chapati, paratha, theplas, khichdi, poori, and many more.
-Wheat is well documented in classic Ayurvedic literature and was used in many pharmaceutical preparations to treat several diseases.
+Wheat is well documented in classic Ayurvedic literature and was used in many pharmaceutical preparations to treat several diseases (1).

 In Charaka Samhita (Ayurvedic treatise), wheat is described as sweet (Madhura), heavy (Guru), unctuous (Snigdha), and cooling (Śīta).
 It alleviates Vata and Pitta and is recommended for diseases like Diabetes, Rheumatic Arthritis, Tuberculosis, Sprue Syndrome, and Obesity.
-In Suśruta Samhita, the nourishing and strengthening properties of wheat are also mentioned.
+In the Suśruta Samhita, the nourishing and strengthening properties of wheat are also mentioned.
 The history of wheat dates back to 10,000 BC, and even now, it is consumed widely around the world.

 What is Multigrain Atta?